hjc-love-code/PaintBoard/README.md

 # paintBoard

 ## Summary

-- Step 1

-    > This is a project to simulate a app like Windows Paint.
+- This is a project to simulate a app like Windows Paint.

-- Step 2
-    > Use your own GitHub acount, and own private
+-  Before use the paintBoard, you must install ghostScript at https://www.ghostscript.com/releases/gsdnld.html